Theodora Porphyrogenita: Co-empress with Zoë

-Miniature with the portraits of Zoë (left), Constantine IX (center) and Theodora (left).
+Miniature with the portraits of Zoë (left), Constantine IX (center) and Theodora (right).

-With Michael IV's death in December 1041, Zoë adopted Michael's nephew, who was crowned as Michael V. Although he promised to respect Zoë, he promptly banished her to a monastery on the Princes' Islands on charges of attempted regicide.
+With Michael IV's death in December 1041, Zoë adopted Michael's nephew, who was crowned as Michael V. Although he promised to respect Zoë, he eventually banished her to a monastery on the Princes' Islands on charges of attempted regicide.
 This treatment of the legitimate heir to the Macedonian dynasty caused a popular uprising in Constantinople, and on 19 April 1042, the people revolted against Michael V in support of not only Zoë, but Theodora as well.
-Michael V, desperate to keep his throne, initially brought Zoë back from Princes' Island and displayed her to the people, but the population rejected his proposal that he continue to rule alongside Zoë.
+Michael V, desperate to keep his throne, initially brought Zoë back from the Princes' Island and displayed her to the people, but the population rejected his proposal that he continue to rule alongside Zoë.

 Key members of the court decided that flighty Zoë needed a co-ruler, and backed the people's demand that it should be Theodora.
 A delegation, headed by the patrician Constantine Cabasilas, went to the monastery at Petrion to convince Theodora to become co-empress.
 Theodora, accustomed to a life of religious contemplation, rejected their pleas out of hand, and fled to the convent chapel to seek sanctuary.
 Constantine and his retinue pursued her, forcibly dragged her out and exchanged her monastic clothes for imperial ones.
 At an assembly at Hagia Sophia, the people escorted the now furious Theodora and proclaimed her empress with Zoë.
 They were both crowned at dawn on 21 April.
 After the ceremony, the mob stormed the palace, forcing Michael V to escape to a monastery.

 Zoë immediately assumed power and tried to force Theodora back to her monastery, but the Senate and the people demanded that the two sisters should jointly reign.
 As her first act Theodora was called upon to deal with Michael V. Zoë, weak and easily manipulated, wanted to pardon and free Michael, but Theodora was far more strict.
 She initially guaranteed Michael's safety before ordering that he be blinded and spend the rest of his life as a monk.
 With Michael V dealt with, Theodora refused to leave Hagia Sophia until she had received a formal invitation from Zoë, some 24 hours after they had been crowned.
 Officially Theodora was the junior empress, and her throne was situated slightly behind Zoë's on all public occasions.
 In practice she was the driving force behind the joint administration.
 The sisters administered the empire, focusing on curbing the sale of public offices and on the administration of justice.
 Although contemporary historian Michael Psellus claimed the joint reign was a complete failure, John Scylitzes stated that they conscientiously rectified the abuses of the previous reigns.